Xuan Wu Shan Nine Emperor Gods Festival 2017

 The temple’s members are dressed in golden colours today.

-In addition to the dinner, an auction is also held.
-Aside from items such as fu mi (?) and lanterns, other people have donated items such as lucky cats or toads (?).
-The auction adds some excitement to the dinner and also helps to raise money for the temple.
+In addition to the dinner, an auction is also held for the devotees attending the dinner to bid for various auspicious items to bring them good luck, blessings, and safety. .
+Aside from items such as blessed rice packs and lanterns, other people have donated items such as liquor, images or statues of auspicious animals.
+The auction adds some excitement to the dinner and also helps to raise money for the temple for the Nine Emperor Gods Festival.

 Text and Photos by Team Xuan Wu Shan 2016-2017 (Belicia Teo, Yang Zhi Thung, Chris Lee, Leong Jia Min, Gracia Ow, Prof. Kaori Fushiki)